mcibique/vue-testing-examples/README.md

 container.bind(AUTH_SERVICE_ID).to(AuthService);
 ```

-... and use it in VUE component:
+... and use it in your Vue component:

 ```js
 import container from './di';